robertwenner/comics/doc/outputs.md

 Each comic can define a variable named `Transcript` in its metadata.
 If that variable is not defined or has the value `left-to-right`, the comics texts (from left to right) make up the transcript.
-Each row of frames is taken separately .
+Each row of frames is taken separately.
 Anything above the first row of frames goes first (place an introductory text there), then the first row from left to right, then the second, and so on.
 Any text under the last row of frames is considered to be its own row, so that captions always go after the comic's texts.
 Text